5 min read

 This “shedding” is a combination of menstrual blood and tissue that can carry a variety of consistencies, from jelly-like to stringy, and different colors.
 Wondering why your period blood is black or brown, or what causes dark brown discharge instead of period blood?
 Colors can appear pink, orange, red, brown, and, yes, sometimes black.

 If you do see black period blood, it will probably arrive at the beginning or end of menstruation.
 On other occasions, black blood can appear at the peak of your period, when your period is at its heaviest.
-And at other times still, it can emerge as brown discharge, or between your periods.
+At other times still it can emerge as brown discharge, or between your periods.

 It depends on where you are in your cycle.